 We use our 5 senses every day!
-Set up a wonderful and simple discovery table for early childhood learning and play.
+Discover how to set up a wonderful and simple discovery table for early childhood learning and play that uses all 5 senses.
 These 5 senses activities are delightful for introducing preschoolers to the simple practice of observing the world around them.
-They will discover their 5 senses and learn how their bodies work.
-Easy science activities for preschoolers using everyday items.
+They will discover their senses and learn how their bodies work.
+Easy science activities for preschoolers using everyday items!

 EASY 5 SENSES ACTIVITIES FOR PRESCHOOLERS!